 A panel of current board members, Studio Artists, staff, and members of Atlanta's art community choose participants.
 Selection criteria include consistency with our institutional focus, level of activity as a working artist, and history of community involvement.

 Emerging, mid-career, and established Atlanta-based artists may apply when space becomes available.
-Sign up for our newsletter to learn when we have openings.
+Atlanta Contemporary is now accepting applications to the Studio Artist Program.
+To learn how to apply, send an email to [email protected]

 Preparator and Registrar